TcMenu/documentation/content/products/arduino-libraries/tc-unicode-helper.md

 ## How do I create tcUnicode and Adafruit_GFX fonts?

-TcMenu Designer from version 3.0 onwards has support to do this:
+TcMenu Designer from version 4.3 onwards has a font creation utility built into it, it can import several desktop font formats and export them to either Adafruit font format, or tcUnicode format.
+Since 4.3.0 the results are bit perfect and optimized for lower resolution, non aliased fonts.
+Consult the documentation below for more:

 * [tcMenu Font documentation]({{< relref "using-custom-fonts-in-menu.md" >}}) - see the section of font creation
-* [tcMenu Designer releases page](https://github.com/TcMenu/tcMenu/releases) - ensure that you use 4.3 or greater.
+* [tcMenu Designer releases page](https://github.com/TcMenu/tcMenu/releases) - ensure that you use the latest available for best results.

 ## How do I use the UTF-8 decoder directly

 **NOTE: This is only if you want to use the UTF-8 decoder outside the helper class, normally the helper creates one of these for you.**

-The UTF-8 decoder is asynchronous and strict/safe, it will disallow most known invalid cases.
+The UTF-8 decoder is stream based, asynchronous and strict, it will disallow most known invalid cases.
 We first provide a callback that receives the characters as they are decoded.
 The only thing buffered in this class is the current 32 bit unicode word.
 It can handle up to 4 byte streams.

     void characterReceived(void* optionalUserData, uint32_t convertedCode) {
         Serial1.print("Unicode=");
         Serial1.println(convertedCode);
     }

 Then you create the text processor globally, you can optionally provide user data that is passed to the callback.
+You can have as many `Utf8TextProcessor` instances as you like, they are lightweight.
+Probably less than 20 bytes in size on AVR and around 40 bytes on 32-bit boards.

     void* optionalUserData = nullptr;
     Utf8TextProcessor textProcessor(characterReceived, optionalUserData, ENCMODE_UTF8); // ENCMODE_EXT_ASCII for extended ASCII processing mode